Making Tax Digital for VAT: a guide to the penalties

 Current VAT penalties for late payments

+The current system of surcharges covers both late payment and late filing of VAT returns.
 The surcharge amount changes depending on how many times you miss a VAT payment, as shown in the table below:

 |Defaults within 12 months||Surcharge if annual turnover is less than £150,000||Surcharge if annual turnover is £150,000 or more|

 |1st||No surcharge||No surcharge|

 |2nd||No surcharge||2% (no surcharge if this is less than £400)|